galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 - Use image analysis tools to detect and quantify mitoflashes.
 time_estimation: 1H
 key_points:
-- Mitoflashes are superoxide burst events in mitochondria that signal functional states and stress responses.
+- Mitoflashes are superoxide events in mitochondria that signal functional states and stress responses.
 - Bioinformatics tools can facilitate the visualization, tracking, and quantitative analysis of these events.
 - Proper tracking and analysis of mitoflashes contribute to understanding mitochondrial behavior and health in cells.